Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server-with-azure-functions.md

 Go through steps 2-8 again but this time configure the **Pull request updated** event.

-Create a pull request to verify your azure function is receiving notifications.
+Create a pull request to verify your Azure function is receiving notifications.

 ## Post status to PRs
 Now that your server can receive service hook events when new PRs are created, update it to post back status to the PR.
 You can use the JSON payload posted by the service hook in order to determine what status to set on your PR.